-Patent Box: relevant IP profits: elections for small claims treatment
+Patent Box: relevant IP profits: elections for small claims treatment: entry criteria

-The qualifying relevant profit (‘QRP’) is the figure of profit that remains after removal of the routine return (CIRD220430).
+The qualifying relevant profit (‘QRP’) is the figure of profit that remains after removal of the routine return.
 It represents the part of the profits of the trade that relates to exploitation of qualifying IP rights and also to the ability to access other unique IP or intangible assets such as brand or marketing assets.
 The regime aims to exclude the profits attributable to these marketing assets IP from the Patent Box.
+In the old scheme this is after steps 1 to 4 of the computation (CIRD220430) and in the new scheme this is the aggregate of the income streams, excluding those not greater than nil, following step 7 (CIRD275200).

 In order to elect for small claims treatment a company must meet either condition A or condition B.